2022 FIBA U16 Women's Asian Championship

-The 2022 FIBA U16 Women's Asian Championship was an international under-16 basketball tournament that was held from 24 to 30 June 2022 in Amman, Jordan.
+The 2022 FIBA U16 Women's Asian Championship was an international under-16 girls' basketball tournament that was held from 24 to 30 June 2022 in Amman, Jordan.

 The tournament was last held in 2017.
-The next edition was supposed to be held from 5–10 April 2020 in Canberra, Australia, which was cancelled by FIBA due to the COVID-19 pandemic.
+The next edition was supposed to be held from 5 to 10 April 2020 in Canberra, Australia, but it was cancelled by FIBA due to the COVID-19 pandemic.

-The sixth edition of the biennial competition, this was also the qualifying tournament for FIBA Asia in the 2022 FIBA U17 Women's Basketball World Cup in Hungary.
+The sixth edition of the biennial competition, this was also the FIBA Asia's qualifying tournament for the 2022 FIBA U17 Women's Basketball World Cup in Hungary.